codefresh-io/cap-docs.codefresh.io/_docs/administration/audit.md

 ### Git repo change log

 A change to a GitOps-controlled resource in CSDP is made by CSDP impersonating and pushing commits to your Git Sources.
-The Git repository linked to the Git Source shows all the commits .
+The Git repository linked to the Git Source shows all the commits.

 {% include
 image.html